serialfuzzer/serialfuzzer/README.md

 much about communicating to a computer as it is communicating to those who come after you.
 A programmer is a problem-solver, a poet, and an instructor all at once.
-Your goal is to solve the problem at hand, doing so with balance and taste, and teach your solution to future programmers.""
+Your goal is to solve the problem at hand, doing so with balance and taste, and teach your solution to future programmers."
 ```